kevindo0720/cse15l-lab-reports/lab4.md

  In order to commit I had to run `git commit ListExamples.java,` then a screen will pop up where I have to write a commit message.
 After finish writing, I pressed in order : `<esc><:><wq><enter>` to exit the screen.

- The picture below shows what the screen that popped up looks like and what I wrote for my commit message:
+ The picture below shows what the screen that popped up looks like:
  ![image](gitcommit.png)

  # PART 7 - add